Olympic Assembly of Belarus’ NOC

 “Sport is a crucial branch of the national economy.
 It should be productive and yield results.
 We are not that rich to waste money.
 The situation requires efforts to improve this sector, eradicate negative factors impeding the efficient use of money,” the Belarusian leader said.

-Alexander Lukashenko is convinced that there are many talented people in Belarus who can become elite athletes.
+Aleksandr Lukashenko is convinced that there are many talented people in Belarus who can become elite athletes.
 “Over the period of independence we have demonstrated that we have talented people,” he said.
 “It is needed to work.
 We will support athletes depending on the results.
 Otherwise, it is physical education.
 We will build facilities if they are in demand and if people come there,” the head of state said.

-Speaking about the previous Olympic cycle and the situation in sport, Alexander Lukashenko not only mentioned existing problems but also spoke about certain positive things.
+Speaking about the previous Olympic cycle and the situation in sport, Aleksandr Lukashenko not only mentioned existing problems but also spoke about certain positive things.
 “There were many good things.
 It is great that Belarus is one of the top 20 sports countries in the world, it is even one of the top 10 countries in certain sports.
 These are big achievements, and they mean a lot,” the Belarusian leader noted.